Shrutimaheta/Brainwave_Matrix_Intern/Hospital_Management_System(Task-2)/README.md

 ## 📃 License

-This project is for academic and demonstration purposes only.
+This project is intended for academic and internship demonstration purposes only.